St7530/St7530/README.md

 - ⚡ Fun fact: ...
 -->

-I'm St7530, a student and tech lover from 🇨🇳 China.
+I'm St7530, a student and tech lover from 🇨🇳China.

 Learning with my great passion!